golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 ### My Opinion of Your Work is Not Your Grade

 I may or may not "like" your work.
-But I am just one person, and despite my 30 years of experience in this field, my taste is ultimately irrelevant.
+But I am just one person, and despite my 30 years of experience in this field, my taste is irrelevant.
 I have been known to dismiss student projects that later proved to be highly influential and significant.
-I have sometimes brought in outside critics I deeply admire, who prove to have radically different (but equally valid) opinions about the quality of certain student projects.
-And I have even been known to change my own mind about projects a day or two after a critique.
+I have sometimes brought in outside critics whose opinions I deeply respect, who prove to have radically different (but equally valid) opinions about the quality of certain student projects.
+And I have even been known to change my own mind about student projects quickly and often.

 That said, there are a few aspects of your work and conduct that I care about very deeply.
 These things may seem simple and obvious, but it’s sometimes surprising how few students seem to get these right: